-Aditya Valiathan Pillai is an associate fellow with the Initiative for Climate, Energy and Environment (ICEE) at the Centre for Policy Research (CPR).
+Aditya Valiathan Pillai was a fellow with the Initiative for Climate, Energy and Environment (ICEE) at the Centre for Policy Research (CPR).

 Click here to look at Aditya’s Research Summary.